dseeni/TechArtDemos/README.md

 # Technical Art Demos

-## Maya Unchamfer & Unbevel (Geometric Reconstruction)
+## Maya PolyUnchamfer & PolyUnbevel (Geometric Reconstruction)
 - Implemented a Vector Calculus Library similar to Blender's mathutils.geometry covering a wide array of intersection and collision scenarios (see below)
 - https://docs.blender.org/api/current/mathutils.geometry.html

 ### Maya API 2.0: Fast Topological Querying and Sorting
-- Maya Unbevel and Unchamfer leverage the Maya Python Api 2.0 (MFNMesh etc.)for mesh traversal and topological sorting.
+- Maya PolyUnbevel and PolyUnchamfer leverage the Maya Python Api 2.0 (MFNMesh etc.)for mesh traversal and topological sorting.
 MVector and MMatrix are used for solver calculations.

 ### Maya Cmds: Component Transformation And Topology Merging
 - After solver calculations and topological sorting are done via the Maya API, final mesh manipulation is pushed to Maya Cmds.
-This allows for the Unchamfer and Unbevel to take advantage of Maya's built-in Undo functionality.
+This allows for PolyUnchamfer and PolyUnbevel to take advantage of Maya's built-in Undo functionality.

 ### Prior to vertex transformation, selected edges are mapped via their edge-vertex
 valence combinations to one of the following solvers: